a-h-b/dadasnake/README.md

 ```
 cp aux/dadasnake_tmux dadasnake
 ```
+The dadasnake script assumes you're wanting to use slurm.
+The cluster config file for slurm is dada_scripts/slurm.config.yaml.

 4) **optional**: Install snakemake via conda:
 If you want to use snakemake via conda (and you've set SNAKEMAKE_VIA_CONDA to true), install the environment: